 The member share is a payment which our by-laws require people to pay to the house in order to vote in meetings and hold a room in the house.
 This payment also acts as a security deposit and can be returned to the member upon moving out.
 Your member share is equal to one month’s rent for your room.

 What is included in utilities?

 Food and utilities gets split into paying for gas, electricity, water, phone and wireless internet, and then the bulk and grocery shopping the house does.
-The bulk shops are usually put out every month and include the more storable necessities such as beans, vinegar, oil, toilet paper, cleaning supplies, and more.
+The bulk shops are usually put out every month and include necessities such as beans, vinegar, oil, toilet paper, cleaning supplies, and more.
 The grocery shopping days vary at each house, usually weekly, made by one of the house’s appointed shoppers and include more perishable items such as produce and items that we need to hold us over till the next bulk order.

 When are the meetings?

 Each house holds its own meetings once a week, and both houses have a joint organizational meeting called a general assembly four times a year.
-As of the time of this writing Ol’ Wondermoth has their meetings Sundays at 7pm and Plankton house holds theirs Thursdays at 7pm.
+As of the time of this writing Ol’ Wondermoth has their meetings Tuesdays at 7pm and Plankton house holds theirs Thursdays at 7pm.
 Attendance to the meetings is considered mandatory and a member who can not make it to one of the meetings should let the house know ahead of time.

 When are potlucks?